 What I love about this strawberry tart recipe is that, assuming you get 2 good cans of coconut milk (which I did – see notes below), this is SO darn simple to make.
 It’s paleo, grain-free, and dairy-free, but there are no complicated ingredients, just simple, wholesome ones.

 The crust is a combination of almond flour, salt, coconut oil, maple syrup, and an egg.
 It comes together beautifully and is easy to press out into the tart pan.

 One thing that I love in this book is that their coconut cream recipe comes with many flavor variations, one of which is lemon and lavender.
 I skipped the lavender, but I added lemon zest (and a bit of lemon juice) to my coconut cream because I love lemons and strawberries together!

 I know so many of you will absolutely love this book – there are SO many amazing allergen-free recipes (many are vegan as well).
-There are cakes, cookies, bars, pies, muffins, quick breads, pop tarts… each recipe is more decadent than the next, yet they all have short ingredient lists and simple instructions.
+In addition to this simple strawberry tart, there are cakes, cookies, bars, pies, muffins, quick breads, pop tarts… each recipe is more decadent than the next, yet they all have short ingredient lists and simple instructions.
 A great gift for Mother’s Day!

 - 2 (13.5-ounce) cans full-fat coconut milk, refrigerated overnight

 - pinch of sea salt

 - 1-2 tablespoons lemon juice, optional, depending on thickness of your cream

 - 2 tablespoons coconut oil, solid, plus more for greasing the pan